 Australian Open betting marks the beginning of the tennis Grand Slam betting season.
 With the tournament taking place in Melbourne in January each year, it is the first of the major tennis tournament to be played during a calendar cycle.
 The event has risen to be the second biggest tennis event in terms of audience, with many fans traveling from the United States to view the proceedings.
 The thrilling entertainment provided by the prestigious tournament is only amplified when bettors have placed a legally sanctioned wager on matches.

 If you would like to learn more about Australian Open betting, keep on reading.
 Below we provide an overview of what you’ll need to know about betting on the prestigious tournament, including what to look for in Australian Open betting lines and more.
-Just as with other Grand Slam events, sportsbooks provide players with best tennis betting offers on the Aus Open.
+Just as with other Grand Slam events, the best online gambling sites provide players with tennis betting offers on the Aus Open.
 So, read on and refine the way you look at wagering on this event.

 Best Australian Open Sportsbooks for US Bettors

 Looking for the best Australian Open tennis odds?
-Well, have a look at the sportsbooks listed down below.
+Well, have a look at the top sports betting sites listed down below.
 Each is guaranteed to offer a great set of odds on matchups.
 In addition to this, they often run amazing Australian Open betting promotions.

 What You’ll Find In Our Australian Open Betting Guide